 Even if you’re not in a van, traditional campsites are always an option.
 Many allow small vehicles and tents, or simply let you sleep in your car on a pitch.
 Apps such as ACSI Campsites Europe and camping.info make it easy to filter by facilities, family-friendly options, and location.

-5. Safety & Legality
+7. Safety and Legality

 - Stick to official or app-listed spots when unsure.